Recent news

 Thick-stemmed fresh asparagus is grilled on the stove to retain its crisp texture.

 This o-sake brings out the fresh taste and sweetness of the asparagus and cucumber so that salt does not even need to be added.
-The o-sake also goes well with the sour taste of yoghurt and lemon.

 I think it would also be a good accompaniment to Nabe (one-pot) dishes.